RetypeOS/axes/ROADMAP.md

 The most valuable contribution right now is to **use `axes v0.3.0` and give us feedback**.
 We are particularly interested in:

 1. **Cross-Platform Cache:** If you work in a multi-OS team, try committing your `.axes-cache` directory.
 Does it work seamlessly for your colleagues?
-2. **The `_` Context:** Push the ephemeral execution mode to its limits in your CI pipelines or local tests.
-3. **Real-World Monorepos:** Integrate `axes` into one of your existing complex projects.
+2. **Real-World Monorepos:** Integrate `axes` into one of your existing complex projects.
 What challenges did you face?
 What features were missing?

 **How to report feedback?**
 Please open an Issue in our [GitHub repository](https://github.com/retypeos/axes/issues).
 Every piece of feedback is a step toward building a better tool.